tng-coop/CmsModel/README.md

 `About` appearing as children.
 The `seed_data` command can be used to reload this data at any time. `clear_all` removes all categories and contents. `tree_view` prints the categories in a hierarchical tree and `tree_edit` lets you change the parent of a category.
-The `tree_ui` command opens the same Tkinter window for editing categories and contents.
+The `tree_ui` command opens the same PyQt window for editing categories and contents.
 Right-click a category to rename or delete it and double click a content item to edit its fields.
 When run with no arguments, it opens a mouse-friendly chooser for the